All Episodes

 She can't hear this case.

-She has to recuse herself And you're you're talking about the judge.
+I mean, and you're talking about the judge.

 Yes, she made this statement in open court on the record, disseminated to the media.

-And isn't it ironic that she's issuing orders warning Trump about not saying things that might taint a jury pool when she's making these statements again in open court.
+And isn't it ironic that she's issuing orders warning Trump about not saying things that might taint a jury pool when she's making these statements, again, in open court.

-Well she also said she you can't compare the riots on January sixth to the summer riots of twenty twenty.
+Well, she also said you can't compare the riots on January 6th to the summer riots of 2020, as if that there was a reason or a justification for that.

-And I I I'm sorry I disagree.
+And I'm sorry, I disagree.

 Unlawful acts are unlawful acts, period.

-Listen, I I don't disagree with you and she's given out the harshest sentences to people that have gone before her court and i on issues regarding January sixth.
+Listen, I don't disagree with you, and she's given out the harshest sentences to people that have gone before her court on issues regarding January 6th, but I don't think there's going to be a recusal, nor do I think there's going to be a change of venue.

-And as I've been saying, I would anticipate you know the likelihood is probably going to be in New York in Washington, Fulton County, the odds are very high that Donald Trump can't get a fair trial.
+And as I've been saying, I would anticipate, you know, the likelihood is probably going to be in New York, in Washington, Fulton County, the odds are very high that Donald Trump can't get a fair trial and that his legal remedy would be on appeal.

 And I think that those will be real cases.

-Well I certainly I personally think they should make the motion for recusal and there's a bigger issue here.
+Well, I certainly, I personally think they should make the motion for recusal.

-Every liberal in that court is going to have made these kind of comments and that's most of that court and does it could there be enough there if you go through all of these hearings that it actually supports a motion to change venue because you have had so many prejudicial comments coming from so many judges.
+And does it, could there be enough there, if you go through all of these hearings, that it actually supports a motion to change venue, because you have had so many prejudicial comments coming from so many judges.

-I agree it's it's generally a long shot.
+I agree it's generally a long shot.

 You are correct.

-But uh these comments are severe.
+But these comments are severe.

 Yeah.

-of the Constitution he was trying to subvert.
+That's the quote that you're referring to, instead of the Constitution he was trying to subvert.

-Yeah I would say she's already made up her mind.
+Yeah, I would say she's already made up her mind.

-Uh Bill, thank you.
+Bill, thank you.

-Back to our busy phones this Friday.
+All right, back to our busy phones this Friday.

-Uh Thomas New York next on the Sean Hannity Show.
+Thomas New York next on the Sean Hannity Show.

-Thomas happy Friday siren in the media ask the Georgia Attorney General and the other Georgia district attorney why didn't they join Fanny uh Fannie Willis in indictment the media should be asking the attorney general that question of Georgia and also the other district attorney.
+Sean, I haven't heard anyone in the media ask the Georgia Attorney General and the other Georgia District Attorney why didn't they join Fannie Willis in indicting Trump?

 You know, did they look at the case?

-So if uh I don't uh if that's the case why didn't the other attorney generals in other states also join in this as well and that's what needs to be asked of these people.
+So if that's the case, why didn't the other Attorney Generals in other states also join in this as well?

 Does that sound like a fair statement to you?

-And so uh, you know, it's I just when you when you have of somebody as high profile as Donald Trump and he's being tried in New York City, where you know twelve, thirteen percent of the the population voted for him.
+And so, you know, it's, I just, when you have somebody as high-profile as Donald Trump and he's being tried in New York City, where, you know, 12, 13% of the population voted for him, not a very high number, and 5%, a little over 5% in D.C. and 23, 4% in Georgia, Fulton County.

 I think you agree with that too, right?

-I mean, I b I do believe it was uh Rapsenberger who had previously said that Fulton County had had a long history of of electoral problems, and but I think he thought that the system that he put in place was better.
+I mean, I do believe it was Rafsenberger who had previously said that Fulton County had had a long history of electoral problems.

 That's my take on it.